ssec/sift/doc/source/PACKAGING-mtgsift.rst

-It is assumed that the reader knows how to install and initialize a Conda environment (refer to :ref:`_install-conda-packages` otherwise) and how to get the MTG-Sift sources from the Git repository or from an archive.
+It is assumed that the reader knows how to install and initialize a Conda environment (refer to :ref:`_install-conda-packages` otherwise) and how to get the MTG-SIFT sources from the Git repository or from an archive.

 Bootstrapping
 -------------